-The scope of this ATIS standard is limited to the cryptographic signing and verifying SIP RPH and Priority header field contents associated with emergency and callback calls (i.e., RPH values in the “esnet” namespace and a Priority header value of “psap-callback”).
+The scope of this ATIS standard is limited to the cryptographic signing and verifying of SIP RPH and Priority header field contents associated with emergency and callback calls (i.e., RPH values in the “esnet” namespace and a Priority header value of “psap-callback”).
 This standard does not address caller identity authentication and verification associated with emergency calls and callback calls, except in the context of call flow descriptions, nor does it discuss specific impacts to call processing or routing procedures associated with the use of the Priority header to mark callback calls.
 The display of information associated with the verification of SIP RPH and Priority header values is also outside the scope of this document.

 Purpose